mdanish1326/axios-wrapper/readme.md

 ## Installation

-To install WrapeAxios, you can use npm (Node Package Manager).
+To install axios-wrapper, you can use npm (Node Package Manager).
 Run the following command in your project directory:
 ```
-npm install wrape-axios
+npm install @mdanish1326/axios-wrapper
 ```

 ## Usage

-### Importing WrapeAxios
+### Importing axios-wrapper

 First, import WrapeAxios into your JavaScript file:
 ```